uchicago-2023-capp30122/30122-project-maroon-justice-index/README.md

 2. Run *poetry shell* to activate the virtual environment
 3. Run *python -m ppindex* to open the webapp

+The diagram below illustrates the basic structure for our project.
+To collect the data we needed for our analysis we used two different tables from the American Community Survey (ACS) API, maintained by the U.S. Census Bereau, and we built a webscraper to compile the addresses for community-based services and commercial retailers.
+Additionally, we personally reached out to period poverty alleviation organizations in Chicago to compile a list of community resources and we asked for conscent to include these resources in our map.

+Once we had our Census Tract demographic data and our service centers and retail data, we built a Python class using GeoPandas to identify the number of service centers within walking distance to the centroid of each Census Tract.
+This information was then incorporated into our period poverty index.

 <p align="center">
   <img src="https://github.com/uchicago-capp122-spring23/30122-project-maroon-justice-index/blob/main/ppindex/assets/structure_diagram.jpeg" alt="GitHub Project Structure" style="display: block; margin: 0 auto;" width="500"/>